-"As a longtime destination for all things home, we know that our customers love to entertain," Neela Montgomery, CEO of Crate and Barrel, explains in a press release.
-"We share that passion, and The Table at Crate creates a more immersive brand experience for our customers," she continues.
+"As a longtime destination for all things home, we know that our customers love to entertain," Neela Montgomery, then-CEO of Crate and Barrel, explained in a press release.
+"We share that passion, and The Table at Crate creates a more immersive brand experience for our customers," she continued.

 Helmed by James Beard-nominated chef Bill Kim, the restaurant features a modern, seasonal menu with a focus on plant-based dishes.
-Many ingredients used in the light fare—think dishes like mushroom fricasse, watermelon salad, shrimp poke, and deep dish cauliflower lasagna—come from local farms.
-There's also a large offering of seasonal cocktails, wine, beer, and cider, which patrons can sip while exploring the adjoining Crate and Barrel store.
+Many ingredients used in the light fare—think dishes like avocado tartine, shrimp poke, and spicy orecchiette with broccolini and mushrooms—come from local farms.
+There's also a large offering of seasonal cocktails, wine, beer, and cider which patrons can sip while exploring the adjoining Crate and Barrel store.
 Plus, the new spot will offer chef demos, cookbook dinners, and more special events.